SNHU-CS/CS-330/module04/mod4_tutorials.md

 void UMouseButtonCallback(GLFWwindow* window, int button, int action, int mods);
 ```

 We need to register these callback functions so GLFW knows what code to execute for each of the three different types of mouse events.
-In the `UInitialize` function we register these three callbacks:
+In the `UInitialize` function, we register these three callbacks:

 ```
 glfwSetCursorPosCallback(*window, UMousePositionCallback);